arnabganguly/HDInsightESPLab/HDInsightESP.md

-4. In the **Storage** blade populate details of the storage account that was provided to you.
+3. In the **Storage** blade populate details of the storage account that was provided to you.
 Populate the fields below.

+ - Primary storage type : Azure Data Lake Storage Gen 2
  -

 ![HDICreate6](https://github.com/arnabganguly/HDInsightESPLab/blob/master/images/Picture54.png)